Death of Howard Liebengood

-On August 5, 2021, Howard Liebengood, along with Capitol Police officers Brian Sicknick, Metropolitan Police officer Jeffrey L. Smith, as well as an officer who died as a result of a separate 2021 incident, Billy Evans, was posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
+On August 5, Liebengood was posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
+He was honored alongside Brian Sicknick and Jeffrey L. Smith, other officers who had died after the attack, and Billy Evans, who died in a separate 2021 attack.
 His name is noted in the text of the bill, and President Joe Biden remarked on his death.
-On May 14, 2021, the US Capitol Police named their new counseling center after Liebengood.
+On May 14, the Capitol Police named their new counseling center after Liebengood.

-In November of 2022, the United States Department of Justice classified Liebengood's suicide as a line-of-duty death, enabling his family to receive benefits through the Public Safety Officers' Benefit Program.
-This was the first designation for an officer who died in connection with the Capitol riot since Congress expanded eligibility to include those suffering from the traumatic effects of what they experienced on duty.
+In November 2022, the United States Department of Justice classified Liebengood's suicide as a line-of-duty death, enabling his family to receive benefits through the Public Safety Officers' Benefit Program.
+This was the first designation for an officer who died in connection with the attack since Congress expanded eligibility to include those suffering from the traumatic effects of what they experienced on duty.

 On January 6, 2023, "for his deep dedication and selfless service," Liebengood was posthumously awarded the Presidential Citizens Medal by Biden.